 Given the asynchronous nature of caching operations, users may opt to await their completion.
 This proves particularly beneficial when parallel threads are actively processing, and the current thread strategically pauses until its data becomes available in faster memory, thereby optimizing access speeds for local computations.
 To facilitate this process, the Cache::Access method returns an instance of an object referred to as CacheData.
 Figure 4.1 documents the public interface for CacheData on the left block labelled as such.
 Invoking CacheData::GetDataLocation provides access to a pointer to the location of the cached data.
-Additionally, the CacheData::WaitOnCompletion.
+Additionally, the CacheData::WaitOnCompletion method is available, designed to return only upon the completion of the caching operation.
 During this period, the current thread will sleep, allowing unimpeded progress for other threads.
 To ensure that only pointers to valid memory regions are returned, this function must be called in order to update the cache pointer which otherwise has an undefined value.
 It queries the completion state of the operation, and, on success, updates the cache pointer to the then available memory region.